RYZENNAVI/Quantum-Benchmark/FastAPI_app/quantum_validator/Validation_rules.md

 ---

-## 6. Time Conflict Check

-- No two gates may operate on the same qubit at the same `timeStep`.
-- Both `target` and `control` qubits are included in the conflict check.

----

-## 7. Error Handling
+## 6. Error Handling

 Validation will fail and descriptive error messages will be returned if:

 - The input is not a valid JSON file.
 - Required fields are missing or have incorrect types.
 - Invalid gate types or parameters are used.
-- TimeStep conflicts or illegal control/target configurations are found.
+- Illegal control/target configurations are found.

 ---